How to Deal With Customers Who Won’t Pay

 • Poor communication about payment terms

-• Disputes about the work completed
+• Disputes about the work

-• Customers experiencing financial problems
+• Financial problems

 Prevent Problems Before the Job Starts

-• when payments are due
+• When payments are due

-• your payment terms
+• Your payment terms

-Putting this in writing can avoid many problems later.
+Putting this in writing avoids most problems.

 Take Deposits for Larger Jobs

-For bigger projects, it’s sensible to take a deposit before starting work.
+For bigger projects, always take a deposit.

-• they reduce your financial risk
+• Reduce your risk

 Use Clear Payment Terms

-• payment due on completion
+• When payment is due

 Use Written Agreements